anandaswarup/deepvoice3_pytorch/README.md

-# DeepVoice3
+# Convolutional Neural Network based TTS models

-PyTorch implementation of convolutional networks-based text-to-speech synthesis models based on
+PyTorch implementation of convolutional neural network based text-to-speech (TTS) models.

-1. [arXiv:1710.07654](https://arxiv.org/abs/1710.07654): Deep Voice 3: Scaling Text-to-Speech with Convolutional Sequence Learning.
-2. [arXiv:1710.08969](https://arxiv.org/abs/1710.08969): Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention.

 The code in this repository is a modified version of [Ryuichi Yamamoto's implementation of DeepVoice3](https://github.com/r9y9/deepvoice3_pytorch)

 ## Highlights